achuchulev/packer-vbox-centos7_mysql/README.md

  * `mysqladmin -u root -p version`

-## Test box for that mysql service is enabled, running and listen on default port
+## Test box for that mysql service is installed, enabled and running

 ### Run test